This is the top of this pageSite menu here

 Recipe Collection from the Inagi City Healthy Meal Promotion Committee for FY2023

-In 2022, 29 healthy meal promotion members are active.
-Cooking classes, etc. are being held at public halls in the city about making meals that are useful for health, but they have been canceled to prevent the spread of the new coronavirus infection, as in the 3rd year of Reiwa.
-In 2022, we divided into three groups with the activity theme of "Let's think about food loss" and the efficient use of ingredients, and made efforts to "reduce food loss".
+In FY2020, 29 healthy eating promotion members are active.
+We have been holding cooking classes on how to prepare healthy meals at community centers in the city, but as in 2021, these have been canceled to prevent the spread of the new coronavirus infection.
+In FY2020, we divided into three groups and worked on "reducing food loss" with the activity theme of "Let's think about food loss" and the efficient use of ingredients.

-Group 1: "Preservation methods that do not rely on refrigerators"
+Group 1: “Preservation methods that do not rely on the refrigerator”

 [For those of you who think that when you buy fruit, the first thing you do is put it in the refrigerator! ]